-12% of the population suffers from migraines or roughly 1 in 4 US Households according to the Migraine Research Foundation.
-With this frequent occurrence of migraines around the world, it is quite likely you know someone that suffers from migraines.
+12% of the population suffers from migraines representing 1 in 4 US Households according to the Migraine Research Foundation.
+Because migraines are so common (2nd leading cause of global disability) it is likely you know someone in your life who suffers from migraines.

 Impacting all aspects of life

-Of those that suffer from migraines, 90% of them are unable to continue working as usual during the migraine.
+Migraines can also have a serious impact on our workforce.
+A staggering 90% of individuals who experience migraines face difficulties working while a migraine is going on.
 This is often due to the common symptoms that come along with migraines including “visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch/smell, and tingling or numbness in the extremities or face” (according to the Migraine Research Foundation).
-As those that suffer from migraines know, these incidents do not come and go quickly – they often last 4 to 72 hours.
+As those who suffer from migraines know, these incidents do not come and go quickly – they often last 4 to 72 hours.

-Migraine Trust reported that in the United Kingdom an estimated 25 million work or school days are lost each year because of migraines.
+Migraine Trust reported that in the United Kingdom, an estimated 43 million work or school days are lost each year because of migraines.

 28 million women in the United States experience migraines and suffer from chronic migraines at a far more frequent rate than men – accounting for 85% of all chronic migraines.
 A chronic migraine patient is often defined as someone who suffers from 15 or more migraine incidents a month.

 This is further shown by the fact that 1 in 4 women will have at least 1 migraine in their lifetime.
 Boys are more commonly impacted by migraines as children, on the other hand, in adulthood women are 3 times more likely to suffer from migraines than men.